NinaHarlacher/ANLP_AuthorshipAttribution/README.md

 ## Generative Model

+- Generative Model (Sentence as instance + SVM cls).ipynb

+Uses each sentence as instance for training data.
+This approach turned out to be unsuccessful.
+Two data frames are provided, one with features based on two sets of stop words and the other shows the predictions of the model:

+- DataFrame_SVM.xlsx
+- DataFrame_SVM_Preds.xlsx

 - generative_model.ipynb

 compares the results of a generative model using a Naive Bayes classifier or an SVM when using different sets of stop words for feature generation.
 The initial data frame used is provided as